.k8s Loading last commit info...

 • Kubernetes cluster with cert-manager v1.x installed

-• Docker and access to a container registry
+• Docker and access to a container registry (if you want to build the Docker image yourself)

 Configuration